-I propose the following learning framework, with its nine learning domains/themes, comprehensively covers all aspects of what a human being’s life is about.
+I propose the following learning framework, with its nine learning domains/themes, comprehensively covering all aspects of what a human being’s life is about.

 The concept of life-based learning still involves children learning the content of traditional subjects.
 However, they learn the content through the above nine themes — or learning domains.
 This approach brings greater meaning to children’s learning.
 It uses the subject content to develop knowledge, skills and attitudes that help children to look after themselves better, to improve relationships and community participation and to live more sustainable lives.